THURSDAY, OCTOBER 12, 2017

 2c) Hot Button Topics in Federal Criminal Law That Impact State Practice

-Speakers: Mike Desautels, Esq. and Barclay Johnson, Esq.
+Speakers: Michael Desautels, Esq. and Barclay Johnson, Esq.

 Criminal charges in Vermont state courts often ovrlap with federal prosecutions.
 How do you help avoid federal "pitfalls" for your client?
 Are mandatory minimums really back under Attorney General Sessions?
 How can you coordinate your state court defense with the defense attorney in federal court?
 What's the latest on the challenges to forensic "junk" sciences in the federal courts?
 This session will address these points and others.
 Bring your curiosity, questions, and comments.

-Speakers: Mary Ashcroft, Esq., Sam Abel-Palmer, Esq., and Maggie Frye, Esq.
+Speakers: Sam Abel-Palmer, Esq., Mary Ashcroft, Esq., Angele Court and Maggie Frye, Esq.

 2e) Torts, Insurance, and Workers' Compensation Year in Review